mbg@portfolio:~/research-library · case study 04 · read 9 min

 Before a line of code was written, we ran a cross-LOB discovery with eighteen research consumers (designers, PMs, engineers, services leads, executives).
 The failures clustered around three things: taxonomy they didn't understand, file formats they couldn't preview, and findings buried in 90-minute videos with no transcript.

-A.02Architect for retrieval, not storage
+A.02Architect for retrieval.

 That insight reshaped the system.
 We designed around the moment of recall, not the moment of upload.
 Auto-transcription on every video asset.
 Machine-readable tagging against a controlled vocabulary we authored with the research team.